Statement of Purpose

 19.2 Consenting Capacity

 19.2.1 In line with our Equal Access Policy, we will endeavour not to discriminate against anyone without good reason.
-One circumstance where the clinician would have to deny treatment for a reason other than unsuitability would be if the patient did not have the mental capacity to provide a meaningful informed consent.
+One circumstance where the clinician would have to deny treatment for a reason other than unsuitability would be if the patient did not have the mental capacity to provide meaningful informed consent.

 19.2.2 To be legitimate, consent must be informed; the capacity to understand and make informed decisions based on the information provided is a pre-requisite for treatment.
 Where a fully informed consent is not achievable treatment must be declined.